-Analysis and synthesis reports should be prepared every 3-5 years.
+Analysis and Synthesis Reports, Trends and Habitat Relationships - Analysis and synthesis reports should be completed on a time interval consistent with original survey objectives.
+For general and ongoing surveys (e.g., surveys with status and trend objectives) we recommend preparing analysis and synthesis reports at least every 5 years.
 The analysis and synthesis report is intended to: 1) evaluate patterns and trends in bird species occupancy or abundance over time, 2) determine if correlations exist between bird abundance and habitat features, disturbance events, or specific hydrologic or other management regimes, 3) determine the amount of change that can be detected, or the sample size needed to estimate population trend within the area of interest, or 4) recommend changes to management strategies based on patterns observed in survey data.

-The Project Leader should budget for preparation of reports in the Annual Habitat Work Plan at least every 5 years.
+The Project Leader should budget for preparation of reports in the Annual Habitat Work Plan.
 The report should document stated objectives, statistical methods, results, and include a discussion of population trend and/or habitat analysis.
 Peer review is encouraged.
 The Survey Coordinator should discuss with the Project Leader how the result should be used to inform management.

-Sections to include
+Sections to include in reports

-Objectives and Methods

-All reports should include an introduction which explicitly states the specific objectives and the reasons for conducting the survey.
+Objectives and Methods - All reports should include an introduction that explicitly states the objectives and the reasons for conducting the survey.
 This should be followed by methods that describe the exact procedures followed.
 For field methods included in the survey protocols, it is sufficient to write a brief statement and cite the protocol document.
-If methods differed from those outlined in the protocol, document the reasons the methods differed, specific procedures followed, and describe analytical methods and assumptions of those methods.
+If methods differed from those outlined in the protocol, document the reasons the methods differed, the specific procedures followed, and describe analytical methods and assumptions of those methods.

-Summary of Results

-Include any relevant data summaries and graphs that will help convey patterns detected in the survey data.
+Summary of Results - Include any relevant data summaries and graphs that will help convey patterns detected in the survey data.
 SOP #4, data analysis, contains additional information and suggestions on how to summarize survey data and produce graphs.
 Summaries should reflect the objectives identified in the monitoring protocol.

-Important Findings

-Include a discussion of the implications of the survey results, and how they relate to the survey objectives and relevant management decisions.
+Important Findings - Include a discussion of the implications of the survey results, and how they relate to the survey objectives and relevant management decisions.
 For example, you may compare the survey results to pre-defined values that may trigger specific management actions or to results from survey efforts in other areas or regions.
-Discuss the reliability of the survey results, conclusions, and recommendations for changes in management strategies.
+Discuss the reliability of the survey results, conclusions, and recommendations with regards to changes in management strategies.
 If the survey results have implications for management decisions, include additional information that will help others understand how the results might be used to inform management.
-This may include citations of additional studies that support the findings or analysis of additional data with a larger sample size or a larger spatial scale.
+Additional information may include citations of additional studies that support the findings or provide analyses of additional data with larger sample sizes or at larger spatial scales.